4 min Read

 You will be surprised how often kids won’t notice or complain that they are eating a sugar-free version.
 Some great-tasting snacks that won’t harm your teeth include:

 Even 100 percent fruit and vegetable juices with no sugar added contain natural sugars (fructose) so they should be consumed in moderation.
 Fruit and vegetable juices also tend to be extremely acidic and the high acid content can severely damage tooth enamel in a similar way to carbonated beverage.
 Many kids are happy to drink tap water, and putting it in a cool water bottle makes it that much more appealing.

 If your child eats a sandwich every day, be aware that some store-bought brands of bread can contain up to half a teaspoon of sugar per slice.
 Experts recommend no more than six teaspoons a day.

-Moderation is key when doling out daily Halloween candy for kids.
-A bit of sugar is fine, provided kids brush their teeth after.
+If you’re concerned about cavities in kids’ mouths, moderation is key.
+A bit of sugar is fine, provided kids brush their teeth afterwards.
 Keep Halloween candy to be mostly eaten at home so you know kids will be brushing their teeth after.
-Go through the candy with them and help pick out what is OK and ditch the stickiest, chewiest candies that are hardest on teeth.
+Go through the candy with them and ditch the stickiest, chewiest candies that are the hardest on teeth.
 By giving them some control it should make it easier to divide up.